Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 Choose the right compost bin for the space you have available amongst your garden ideas, and put it in the best position, which is generally a spot in dappled shade.

 It's key to get the right mix of ingredients when it comes to making compost at home.
-For the most professional result think of it as following a recipe where you pull together the right things then let them marinate, 'stirring' occasionally and adding water if the mix is a little dry.
+To avoid making a common composting mistake, think of it as following a recipe where you pull together the right things then let them marinate, 'stirring' occasionally and adding water if the mix is a little dry.

 How to make compost: a step by step guide